Akashrajasekar/ThunderBolts/README.md

 ## Deployment Troubleshooting

-If the deployed version cannot find the dataset:
+If the deployed version cannot find the dataset or CSS:

 1. Run `python setup_deployment.py` locally before deploying
-2. Ensure the deployment service includes the dataset file in the deployed package
+2. Ensure the deployment service includes all required files in the deployed package
 3. Check if the deployment service has specific requirements for file paths
 4. Try adding the dataset file to multiple locations within the project structure

+## Styling Customization

+To customize the appearance of the application, edit the `style.css` file in the main directory.
+The application will automatically load these styles at startup.